 Apart from the city-level comparisons, it might be of general interest to understand the displacement dynamics at the sub-city scale.
-Fig. 7 shows an example of the predicted population for Kiev city for two different months in 2022, with Fig. B22 providing additional support by showing the results in relative terms.
-Regardless of the prediction method, our results clearly show an extensive emigration of its residents in the first month following the War (March), with the eastern side of the city marked by a larger population drop than the western side (see mid panels in Fig. 7).
-This picture changes completely three months later (June), when the eastern portion of the city seems to have recovered most of its initial population (see lower panels in Fig. 7).
+Figure 6 shows an example of the predicted population for Kiev city for two different months in 2022, with Supplementary Figure S14 providing additional support by showing the results in relative terms.
+Regardless of the prediction method, our results clearly show an extensive emigration of its residents in the first month following the War (March), with the eastern side of the city marked by a larger population drop than the western side (see mid panels in Fig. 6).
+This picture changes completely three months later (June), when the eastern portion of the city seems to have recovered most of its initial population (see lower panels in Fig. 6).

 Discussion